Batara Immigration Law header image

 Losing is not an option we’re willing to accept.
 We want to fight.
 But we’re not sure what to do.”

-Fighting Deportation Is Difficult
+Fighting Deportation Is Difficult:

+Do not underestimate the battle ahead.
 Challenging the government will be tough.
 Trying to do this on your own is not a good idea.

-Trying to handle your own case is not a good idea.
-Hiring a deportation defense lawyer is essential to your survival and success.
+In the vast majority of cases, hiring a deportation defense lawyer is essential to your survival and success.

 do-not-fight-immigration-court-cases-alone